 - Consider taking it outside the classroom.
 Conversations in shared spaces provide opportunities for others to chime in, ask their own questions, and provide other perspectives.
 It also helps normalize a shared sense of responsibility and availability for support.
 Intentionally have some conversations in the hallway or get up and go see what or how someone else is doing something.
 Call out to someone walking by and ask a question that invites them into the discussion.
 Coaching conversations don’t have to always take place behind closed doors or one-on-one.

 These ideas aren’t magic.
 They don’t always work.
 But I’m not the only one in our building making moves like this, and bit by bit it’s making a difference.
-Walking through the hallways before and after school and even during the school day, it’s not unusual to see a group of teachers talking about what they are doing or how, asking for help or ideas about reaching a struggling student, or how they have designed their learning environment.
+Walking through the hallways before and after school and even during the school day, it’s not unusual to see a group of teachers talking about what they are doing or how, asking for help or ideas about reaching a struggling student, or sharing how they have designed their learning environment.

 Often someone walking by will overhear and chime in with ideas or more questions.
 More often than not, the group is a mix of grade levels, years in teaching, and knowledge about the topic.
 Sometimes our instructional coach is a part of the conversation, but if she’s not, we don’t worry.
 We’re all in this together.